Debangshu-Mukherjee-git/DevTinder/Notes/3DBSchemaModels.md

 ### **What express.json() does:**

-✔ Reads the incoming request body (which is a readable stream) ✔ Parses JSON string → JS object
+- ✔ Reads the incoming request body (which is a readable stream)
+- ✔ Parses the JSON string → converts it into a JavaScript object
-✔ Places result in `req.body`
+- ✔ Attaches the parsed object to `req.body`
-✔ Calls `next()` internally to pass control to the next middleware or route handler
+- ✔ Internally calls `next()` to pass control to the next middleware or route handler

 ---

 # # **🛠️ Mongoose CRUD Behaviors & Tricks**